annotell/public-docs/docs-src/docs/dataset-refinement/prediction-format.md

 In OpenLabel, a bounding box is represented as a list of 4 values: `[x, y, width, height]`, where `x` and `y` are the center coordinates of the bounding box.
 The `width` and `height` are the width and height of the bounding box.

-Unlike pre-annotations, `external_id` is not required.
-For non-video data, `external_id` will be resolved automatically if it is left empty.
+Unlike pre-annotations, `frame_properties` is not required.
+For non-video data, `frame_properties.external_id` will be resolved automatically if it is left empty.

-Existence confidence is not required and will be set to 1.0 if it is left empty.
+Existence confidence can be provided by specifying the `confidence` attribute.
+It is not required and will be set to 1.0 if it is left empty.
 If provided, it must be defined as a numeric value between 0.0 and 1.0.
 Existence confidence is set to 0.85 in the example below.

 ```json
 {